City-of-Turku/smbackend/eco_counter/README.md

 ## Troubleshooting
 - EC 401/403 responses: check `ECO_VISIO_API_KEYS`/`ECO_VISIO_API_URL` and key permissions.
 - EC 429 or rate-limit warnings: the client retries using API headers; rerun after the cooldown if imports still fail.
+- EC OOM or container crash: the initial import for EC is now windowed and resumable.
+If it crashes, simply rerun the same command; it will pick up from the last completed month window.
 - "No Eco-Visio data..." warnings: verify the station exists within Southwestern Finland, has a valid `station_id`, and the requested time range contains data.
 - "Start time ... not found" during imports: data may start later than expected; rerun with `--init` to reset state if needed.
 - CSV-based counters (TC/LC) can change column layouts; rerun `./manage.py import_counter_data --init` before resuming continuous imports.